 manufacturer to a business that is seen to offer leading expert advice about the design of springs to cope with high performance use and challenging duty cycles.
 Force Technology is now supplying springs into high profile clients globally in sectors such as automotive and heavy diesel, often displacing previous suppliers that have been in business for many years.

 Helical Technology has been established for over 50 years and has a global presence with production facilities in the UK, India and China.
 With a background in the design and manufacture of springs, valve rotators and actuators, the business is now a world leader in the design and manufacture of acoustic and EGR exhaust valves and offers world-class testing services at its purpose built Technical Centre.
 Automotive Comms was commissioned to produce a marketing strategy for the company and to initially deliver an all-new website including a technical animation, new brochures and presentations.
 All these items included new copy writing and new photography.

 Fylde CNC, a sub-contract precision CNC machining company, wanted to broaden its customer base and grow the business.
 Automotive Comms identified that Fylde CNC would benefit from marketing advice and support to help the company make the most of additional opportunities in the automotive industry.
 The resulting marketing project looked at overall marketing strategy and elements including website, presentations and brochures.
-Since the new marketing strategy was implemented, Fylde CNC has gained nine new customers and has had an increase in sales of £591,135 and estimated additional growth is £960,000.
-Fylde CNC’s Managing Director states that this increase in sales of over £1.5 million is due to the new marketing strategy.
-The marketing has been carried out for a budget in the region of £15,000.
-An increase in sales of £1.5 million seems like a good return on an investment of £15,000.
+Within the first twelve months of the new marketing strategy being implemented, Fylde CNC gained nine new customers and had an increase in sales of £591,135 with estimated additional growth of £960,000.
+Fylde CNC’s Managing Director stated that this increase in sales of over £1.5 million was due to the new marketing strategy – a good return on the investment of around £15,000 in marketing.